-Will coronavirus redefine 2020 Christmas celebration in Ghana and beyond?
+Will Coronavirus redefine 2020 Christmas celebration in Ghana and beyond?

 In Ghana, the general election, its results and disagreements among political parties, their followers and the Electoral Commission, could also affect the usual ways by which Christians celebrate the yuletide.

-Nana Yaw Akoto, a former worker at a hotel, who was laid off as a result of the outbreak, said: “I was the breadwinner of my family of five, but now that I’m home, the last thing that has come to mind is a celebration of Christmas.
+Nana Yaw Akoto, a former worker at a hotel, who was laid off as a result of the outbreak, said: “I was the bread winner of my family of five, but now that I’m home, the last thing that has come to mind is celebration of Christmas.
 We have been asked to stay home until things get better to reply.
 This Christmas to me hasn’t arrived.”

-Mavis Ohene Korang, a seamstress said though she had lost most of her customers’ loyalty as a result of the ban on social gatherings, outings, and churches, she was about to see the daylight of Christmas, and to her, that was the most important thing.
+Mrs Mavis Ohene Korang, a seamstress said though she had lost most of her customers’ loyalty as a result of ban on social gatherings, outings, and churches, she was about to see the daylight of Christmas, and to her that was the most important thing.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.